What Is Data Deduplication Software?

 Case Scenario: Deduplication Before an EHR Migration

-A 400-bed hospital system preparing to migrate from three legacy EHR platforms to a single Epic instance discovered that its combined patient master index contained 3.2 million records.
-An initial data profile using automated tools revealed an estimated duplicate rate of 16.4%, approximately 525,000 records that represented patients already in the system under a different medical record number.
+A 400-bed hospital system preparing to migrate from three legacy EHR platforms to a single instance found that its combined patient master index held 3.2 million records.
+An initial profile estimated a duplicate rate of 16.4 percent, roughly 525,000 records representing patients already in the system under a different medical record number.

-The deduplication team configured matching rules across five fields: first name (Jaro-Winkler, weight 20%), last name (Jaro-Winkler, weight 25%), date of birth (exact match, weight 25%), SSN last four digits (exact match, weight 20%), and address (composite Levenshtein, weight 10%).
-Blocking keys combined the first two characters of last name with birth year.
-The initial automated pass resolved 412,000 records (78.5% of estimated duplicates) above the 92-point auto-merge threshold.
-Another 68,000 records (13%) entered the manual review queue.
-The remaining 45,000 required clinical review due to conflicting medication histories.
+The team configured matching across five fields: first name (Jaro-Winkler, weight 20 percent), last name (Jaro-Winkler, 25 percent), date of birth (exact, 25 percent), the last four digits of SSN (exact, 20 percent), and address (composite Levenshtein, 10 percent), with blocking on the first two characters of last name plus birth year.
+The initial automated pass resolved about 412,000 records above the 92-point threshold, another 68,000 entered manual review, and the remainder needed clinical review for conflicting medication histories.

-Post-deduplication, the hospital's actual unique patient count dropped from 3.2 million to 2.74 million.
-The migration to Epic proceeded with a clean master patient index, eliminating what the project team estimated would have been $2.3 million in post-migration duplicate remediation costs based on the Black Book Research figure of $1,950 per duplicate inpatient record.
+Post-deduplication, the unique patient count dropped from 3.2 million to 2.74 million, and the migration proceeded with a clean master patient index.
+That eliminated what the project team estimated would have been a substantial post-migration remediation cost.

 What Should Enterprise Buyers Prioritize When Evaluating Data Deduplication Software?

-The evaluation criteria for data deduplication software depend on your organization's maturity level, data volume, regulatory environment, and number of source systems.
-However, five priorities apply universally.
+The right criteria depend on your maturity level, data volume, regulatory environment, and number of source systems, but five priorities apply universally.

-First, test on your own data.
-Vendor demos use curated datasets that showcase matching strengths.
-Your data contains inconsistencies, missing fields, multilingual entries, and legacy artifacts that no demo dataset replicates.
-Request a proof-of-concept against a representative sample of your production data before signing any contract.
+- Test on your own data: Vendor demos use curated datasets that hide the inconsistencies, missing fields, and legacy artifacts in your production data, so request a proof of concept against a representative sample before signing.

-Second, evaluate survivorship logic as carefully as matching accuracy.
-Identifying duplicates is necessary but not sufficient.
-The merge process determines whether the golden record is actually better than any individual source record.
-Field-level survivorship with conditional logic ("prefer CRM email unless blank, then use marketing automation email") is the minimum requirement.
+- Evaluate survivorship as carefully as matching: Identifying duplicates is necessary but not sufficient; field-level survivorship with conditional logic is what determines whether the golden record is actually better than any single source record.

-Fourth, plan for continuous operations.
-One-time batch deduplication solves the backlog but does not prevent re-accumulation.
-Evaluate whether the platform supports incremental matching, scheduled runs, and real-time API integration for ongoing duplicate prevention.
+- Plan for continuous operations: One-time batch deduplication clears the backlog but does not prevent re-accumulation, so check for incremental matching, scheduled runs, and real-time API integration.

 Frequently Asked Questions